Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

-collection components attached to `worldGlobalEntity` and calling `UpdateCollectionComponentDependency<T>()` on those collection components while not touching `Dependency`, the `JobHandle`s will be automatically managed by the Latios automatic dependency management system but not Unity ECS’s automatic dependency management system.
+collection components attached to `worldGlobalEntity` and calling `UpdateCollectionComponentDependency<T>()` on those collection components while not touching `Dependency`, the `JobHandle`s will be automatically managed by the Latios Framework’s automatic dependency management system but not Unity ECS’s automatic dependency management system.

+## Known Issues

+Managed Components and Collection Components are not supported in `ISystem`.